Triumph-lin/MyBarnChallenge/README.md

 The requirements above are just suggestions.
 If you run into any issue, please contact organizers for help (zfxu@utexas.edu).

 ## Installation
+**Attention:This code is based on ROS Noetic.
+It can be directly run without a Singularity container under the noetic version of ROS on Ubuntu 20.04.
+If a container is required, please contact us (487098804@qq.com)**.

 Follow the instructions below to run simulations on your local machines.

 ### 1. Create ROS workspace